 What is Accessibility?

-If you ask an average web developer or web designer about accessibility, you’re likely to get an answer along the lines of “Accessibility means making a website usable for people with disabilities.”
-That’s not wrong – but it’s just a fraction of what true accessibility is all about.
+The average web developer or designer is likely to define accessibility as “making a website usable for people with disabilities.”
+That’s not a wrong answer, but it’s just the tip of the iceberg!

 Interested in Working with Us?